dapr/cli/install/README.md

 ### Get the latest stable version

-For example, if you are in Chinese mainland, you use:
+For example, if you are in Chinese mainland, you could use:

 - Gitee.com to get latest release.json
 - cnpmjs.org hosted by Alibaba for assets